whizline/team_dragonbones/README.md

 # Collaboration and Contribution

-To make things completely seamless for we all and to also make collaboration more effiecent we've extended our collaboration to GitHub from Slack.
-It's important that we also learn the use of GitHub and to use GitHub effiecently for project collaboration.
+To make things completely seemless for we all and to also make collaboration more efficient.
+We've extended our collaboration to GitHub from Slack.
+It's important that we also learn the use of GitHub and how-to GitHub efficiently for project collaboration.

 ## Get started: